mbhulin/OrientTutorial/motivation.md

 The following figure shows the topological hierarchy of real locations together with the conceptual location hierarchy.
 ![Figure Locations](LocationHierarchy.JPG)
-Conceptual hierarchy of location concepts, location instances and place instances (example concept: place 1 in lab kitchen)
+Figure 1: Conceptual hierarchy of location concepts, location instances and place instances (example concept: place 1 in lab kitchen)

 ####Objects and Object Concepts
 The robot has to use and interact with a lot of mobile objects.
 In contrast to the locations the mobile objects are not fixed at one position but can be moved, consumed, substituted by new objects etc. Similar to locations mobile objects belong to one or more object concepts.
 So we again use the "is a" relationship, here between mobile objects and object concepts.